 Each night of Coachella, and even during the day on Saturday, the Weedmaps Oasis offered guests an extraordinarily rare opportunity to choose their own weed-venture.
 Whether you were looking for a place to relax and unwind after a long day in the Coachella moshpit or you wanted to turn up and keep the party going, Weedmaps Oasis had something for everyone.

-Besides two massive party houses and pools, the Weedmaps Oasis boasted distinct user experiences courtesy of cannabis brands like West Coast Cure, Nameless Genetics, Brass Knuckles, Atomik, Miss Green, Gen X, Sugar Leaf, and FlavRX.
+Besides two massive party houses and pools, the Weedmaps Oasis boasted distinct user experiences courtesy of cannabis brands like West Coast Cure, Nameless Genetics, Brass Knuckles, Atomik, CA Unified, Gen X, Sugar Leaf, and FlavRX.

 If you were looking to chill out in peace without missing a moment of Coachella action, West Coast Cure offered a dab lounge and live streams of all three Coachella channels in their dome — as well as fresh-cut fruit like mangoes to intensify the high of world class strains such as Hardcore OG and Tang 2.

 The first party at Weedmaps Oasis kicked off with a fire DJ set from Kanye protege and Off-White designer Virgil Abloh.
 The fashion phenom Abloh brought along Pedro Cavaliere, who has worked extensively with the likes of A-Trak and Rihanna, to spin for a little while.
 I dropped off some of Nameless Genetics’ finest for the boys in the booth before their set just to see what happened — experiment effective, as the DJ set was a great success — not that I had anything to do with it.